mimachniak/sysopslife.pages/_posts/2026-07-21-azure-guest-configuration.md

 For the logon-message configuration, create an `AuditAndSet` package:

-> Note: Packed name need to exactly the same as configuration file.
+> Note: Package name need to exactly the same as configuration file.

 ```powershell
 $params = @{